Artchibald/2022_icon_rebrand_scripts/README.md

 - core / expressive
 - 7 types of outputs
 - various styles achieved
-- not correct format but structure and sizing and line widht and colors is goood
+- not correct format but structure and sizing and line widht and colours is goood
 - naming conventions
 - see named swatches
 - core is digi and expressive is for marketing annd press